Direct Instruction: A Teacher's Guide to Explicit Teaching

 By implementing these tips, teachers and school leaders can effectively harness the benefits of Direct Instruction, leading to significant improvements in student learning outcomes and building a foundation for lifelong learning.

 The application of Direct Instruction will bring an essential element in education: change.
 Educators will normally be required to teach differently than before and schools may need to apply a different organisation than they previously had.
-And, it is important that all concerned show hard work, commitment and dedication to students.
+And, all concerned show hard work, commitment and dedication to students.
 The concept of Direct Instruction helps to internalise and adopt the belief that each student if properly taught, has the ability to learn.

 Whether you are designing special education programs or delivering mainstream provision, Siegfried Engelmann's philosophy has lasted the test of time and deserves consideration.
 This approach might have significant implications in helping your students engage with the curriculum content.
 From a philosophical perspective, this approach enables learners to build robust background knowledge which can be seen as a gateway to social mobility.
 If you are interested in improving the amounts of knowledge your students can process you might be interested in reading about the Universal Thinking Framework.
 If your school is interested in having a look at this approach, please let us know and we can organise a demonstration.